-* Applications are reviewed as they are received, and interviews are on-going.
-Most SLC tutoring programs begin by Week Three, with Tutor Orientations as early as the end of Week Two, so candidates are encouraged to submit their application materials before the second week of classes.
-Some positions may still be filled after these dates; check with the specific discipline area Program Director for details.
+Applications are reviewed as they are received, and interviews are on-going.
+Most SLC programs begin by week three of instruction, with tutor orientations taking place as early as week two.
+Candidates are encouraged to submit their application materials before the second week of classes.
+Some positions may still be filled after these dates; check with the specific discipline area program director for details.
 Applications may be turned in at any point of the semester for consideration the following semester.

-* General applications and supplement(s), including any work samples requested, must be submitted together to the SLC Reception Counter (or e-mailed to the discipline coordinator(s) if applications are downloaded from the SLC website).
-Applicants applying for more than one discipline area must submit a separate copy of the general application with each supplemental application submitted.
+General applications and supplemental material, including any work samples, must be submitted together.
+Applicants applying for more than program must submit a separate application, along with any supplemental materials required, to the respective discipline areas.
 All applicants must submit a faculty/advisor recommendation; this recommendation, however, may be submitted after the rest of the application.

 Step 2: Application Review

-Discipline area Program Directors will review submitted applications and schedule interviews with applicants who satisfy the minimum requirements and who appear to meet the demands of the position (for paid positions), or who appear to possess sufficient preparation for Field Studies courses.
-There is a separate interview and selection process for acceptance into Field Studies programs.
+Discipline area program director(s) will review submitted applications and schedule interviews with applicants who satisfy the minimum requirements and who meet the minimum requirements of the position.

 Step 3: Interviewing, Selection, and Notification

-Candidates will be contacted by the discipline area Program Coordinators regarding the status of their application.
+Candidates will be contacted regarding the status of their application.
 Those who are selected for interviews will be contacted by phone or e-mail to schedule their interview time.